 Step 9: Each Week Use the Weekly Goal Planner

 This weekly goal calendar is designed to keep you focused and balanced.
-It helps you set goals for each day and to focus on them however it reminds you to set a few minutes each day for reflection in the morning to set your day and in the evening to focus on your accomplishments and draw conclusions for the future.
+It helps you set goals for each day and focus on them however it reminds you to set a few minutes each day for reflection in the morning to set your day and in the evening to focus on your accomplishments and draw conclusions for the future.
 There is also a small section for gratitude to remind you to spend a moment being grateful.
 See the benefits of gratitude.

 Step 10: Checklist Template to Stay Focused